Vibrant Life Information

 These vegetable ingredients are common in grain-free dog food and can provide a mix of carbohydrates, plant-based protein, and fiber.

-However, the portion size of legumes like Peas in Vibrant Life recipes is extremely small and not worthy of concern.
+However, based on our review of their ingredient list, the portion size of legumes like Peas in Vibrant Life recipes is extremely small and not worthy of concern.

 Vibrant Life Animal Testing